jgonzaga35/Flock/assumptions.md

 * channel_removeowner
     * If the owner is the only owner of that channel and been removed, one of other users in that channel randomly be selected to be the next owner.
-    * If the the owner is the last owner in the channel and he wants to leave that channel, the channel shouldn't be removed.
-In other words, we allow a channel with no owner.
+    * If the owner is the only member of a channel and he wants to remove the owner himself, he should be ok to be in the channel and the channel won't have owner in this scenario.

 * channels_create
     * private channels are channels that cannot be joined unless the user is an admin.